xeolabs/actorjs/README.md

     ]
 }
 ```
-Note that the root actor has no ID - each time we include one of these components, we're creating a separate instance of it,
+Note that the root actor in this component has no ID - each time we include one of these, we're creating a separate instance of it,
 which will get its own ID.

 Next, configure ActorJS with the base directory where our JSON components live: